-- Launched three new products: iron folic acid tablets to address anemia in pregnant women in a new cost-efficient packaging, and two strengths of Aquatabs water purification tablets for household water treatment, and progestin only pills to expand contraceptive options available in the private market, chlorhexidine gel for maternal and newborn child health, and Sprinkles nutrition supplements.
+- Launched four new products: iron folic acid tablets to address anemia in pregnant women in a new cost-efficient packaging, two strengths of Aquatabs water purification tablets for household water treatment, and progestin only pills to expand contraceptive options available in the private market, chlorhexidine gel for maternal and newborn child health, and Sprinkles nutrition supplements.

 - Afghan Social Marketing Organization Campaign Effectiveness Surveys

 - Afghanistan Market Segmentation Analyses